For Undergraduates

 The Lester Kissel Summer Grants offer financial support to Harvard undergraduate students who will be working on an ethics-focused research or writing project over the summer, typically the summer before their senior year.
 These grants of $500 to $3,000 are directly responsible for ensuring that students are able to produce high quality work on a topic in practical ethics.
 The Lester Kissel Summer Grants are available to all Harvard College students; you do not need to be an Undergraduate Fellow in Ethics to receive a grant.

 The Intercollegiate Civil Disagreement Partnership Fellowship is our newest offering for undergraduates.
 This exciting, groundbreaking program offers 8 Harvard undergraduates training in ways to engage in and facilitate hard conversations across political difference.
-Moreover, the program connects the Harvard students with students engaging in the same work at four other institutions of higher education, that are themselves diverse and enroll students with an enormous variety of life experiences.
-Students commit 2-3 hours per week to the program, and are awarded an honorarium of $1,000.
+Moreover, the program connects the Harvard students with students engaging in the same work at five other institutions of higher education, that are themselves diverse and enroll students with an enormous variety of life experiences.
+Students commit 2-3 hours per week to the program and are awarded an honorarium of $1,000.